xilaili/Library-room-booking/README.md

     * users_controller_test(path:test/controllers/users_controller_test.rb):test the function of the controller
     * user_test(path:test/models/user_test.rb):test the function of the model
     * integration test(path:test/integration/):test the important part of the users, like:login, signup, edit.
+* <b>other</b>
+  * for some reasons we have changed the github repo. this link: https://github.com/kibalu/library_sys is our previous repo, so the times of commit in this repo will fewer.